ONSdigital/application-profile/csv.md

 ##### Literal attributes

 Literal attributes are used to describe the observation.
 When providing point estimates, often there are additional values which help provide context.
-For example, when providing a point estimate for the number of people in a given area, there may be a confidence interval (of which there are two values, the upper and lower bounds), a sample size, and a standard deviation.
+For example, when providing a point estimate for the number of people in a given geography, there may be a confidence interval (of which there are two values, the upper and lower bounds), a sample size, and a standard deviation.
 These values are all literal attributes.

 ##### Observation status columns